silverjuke/silverjuke/docs/command-line.rst

   mode is running with limited functionality, the update process cannot be aborted.

---kioskrect=X,Y,W,H[,clipmouse]
+--kioskrect=DISPLAY|X,Y,W,H[,clipmouse]
   With this option you can force the Silverjuke window to the given rectangle when using the kiosk mode.
 This is useful if you want to show sth. beside the Silverjuke window (by default, the whole screen is used).
-If the x and y parameters are skipped, the window will be placed at the upper left corner at 0/0.

   Moreover, if you add the "clipmouse" modifier, the mouse cannot be moved outside the given rectangle.
-Instead of X,Y,W,H you can also give a simple display number.
+Instead of X,Y,W,H you can also give a simple DISPLAY number, the first display has the number 1.

---visrect=X,Y,W,H
+--visrect=DISPLAY|X,Y,W,H
   Assign a static portion of the screen to the visualization.
-Instead of X,Y,W,H you can also give a simple display number.
+Instead of X,Y,W,H you can also give a simple DISPLAY number, the first display has the number 1.

---blackrect=X,Y,W,H[;X,Y,W,H;...]
+--blackrect=DISPLAY|X,Y,W,H[;DISPLAY|X,Y,W,H;...]
   Areas to cover by black rectangles.
-Instead of X,Y,W,H you can also give a simple display number.
+Instead of X,Y,W,H you can also give a simple DISPLAY number, the first display has the number 1.

 --volup
   increase the main volume